behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/README.md

 tidy_df <- read.table('tidy_data.txt', header=TRUE)
 View(tidy_df)
 ```
+## Codebook

 ## The untidy data (source data)

 The untidy data and all its variables are documented in the [UCI HAR Dataset] (./UCI HAR Dataset) directory.
+In order to avoid duplication and confusion, we have included any descriptions that can be found in the [UCI HAR Dataset] (./UCI HAR Dataset) directory and its corresponding [README.txt] (./UCI HAR Dataset/README.txt).

 ## The tidy data (processed data)